Coconut Oil for Dogs and Cats? The Bad and Good

 How does it work?

-PLEASE READ: I'm leaving some of the original parts (in italics) of this article up for archival purposes, but I've reversed my opinion and recommendations for the use of coconut oil on pets (and humans).
+PLEASE READ: I'm leaving some of the original parts of this article up for archival purposes, but I've reversed my opinion and recommendations for the use of coconut oil on pets (and humans).

 To read my new opinion, scroll down to "The truth about coconut oil"